Table of Contents

 What Is an Expense Management Policy?

 Most expense policy violations happen because employees do not understand the policy.
 Although it seems like just a footnote in your accounting process, a formal, documented expense policy gives your employees clear guidance for business expenses.
+It tells them what they can and cannot do with their company credit cards.

 - Preferred providers, if applicable, like hotels, airlines, and rental car companies